 Maintenance & Ownership

 While the FUV is a motorcycle-class vehicle, it feels very different to drive than a motorcycle.
 The FUV is stable and balanced – the driver does not need to countersteer like with a motorcycle.
 The vehicle is highly responsive, and a common response from drivers and passengers alike is that the instant torque is really fun and thrilling.
 The controls are very simple and intuitive.
-Additionally, because of the extremely quiet ride and streamlined design, it’s easy for driver and passenger to carry on a conversation.
+Additionally, because of the extremely quiet ride and parabolic roof design, it’s easy for driver and passenger to carry on a conversation.

 This design change was a eureka moment for Arcimoto founder Mark Frohnmayer that created a chain reaction of upgrades to the design.
 The transition from a steering wheel to handlebars significantly reduced the weight (by 700 lbs.) and product complexity, while improving battery performance, ease of entering and exiting the vehicle, and ride quality, ultimately giving it a sportier feel.
 Swapping the steering wheel for handlebars also shortened the length of the vehicle, which not only makes the FUV easier to park in tight spaces, but also creates more seating room.